AliAbouelazm/key_rhythm/README.md

 ## Generating Statistics for Website

+### Manual Method

-To generate a JSON file with typing statistics for your portfolio website:
+To generate a JSON file with typing statistics:

 ```bash
 python -m src.generate_stats